muneebazam/automation-wizards/README.md

-# Wizards-of-Automation
+# Automation Wizards

 An introduction to Bots and Automation.

-Offered during Fall 2018 of UW Coffee N' Code *(http://uwcoffeencode.com/)*
+Offered during Fall 2018 of UW Coffee N' Code

 ## Overview